China clarifies steps to get yuan cross-border business moving in Shanghai pilot

 It forms part of a broader drive to help expand the Chinese currency's footprint beyond Hong Kong, where more than 80 percent of yuan trade settlement transactions are handled and foster greater confidence among offshore businesses to adopt the yuan, also known as the renminbi, as a currency for trade.

-Beijing's efforts have paid dividends, with the yuan already overtaking the euro to become the second-most used currency in trade finance, data from global transaction services organisation SWIFT showed.
+Beijing's efforts have paid dividends, with the yuan already overtaking the euro to become the second-most used currency in trade finance, data from global transaction services organization SWIFT showed.

 According to the circular, banks in Shanghai are allowed to do cross-border renminbi settlement under the current account and for direct investment on the basis of "know your client", "know your business" and "due diligence."